-MFIs comprise resident credit institutions as defined in Community law, and all other resident financial institutions whose business is to receive deposits and/or close substitutes for deposits from entities other than MFIs and, for their own account (at least in economic terms), to grant credit and/or invest in securities.
-The ECB establishes and maintains a list of institutions in accordance with this definition and following the classification principles specified in Annex I to ECB Regulation No ECB/1998/16.
-The competence to establish and maintain this List of MFIs for statistical purposes pertains to the Executive Board of the ECB.
+MFIs comprise resident credit institutions, as defined in Community law, and all other resident financial institutions whose business is to receive deposits and/or close substitutes for deposits from entities other than MFIs and, for their own account (at least in economic terms), to grant credit and/or invest in securities.
+The ECB establishes and maintains a list of institutions in accordance with this definition and following the classification principles specified in Annex I to Regulation ECB/2001/13.
+The competence to establish and maintain this List of MFIs for statistical purposes lies with the Executive Board of the ECB.
 The population of MFIs resident in the euro area constitutes the actual reporting population.

-NCBs are entitled to grant derogations to small MFIs if the MFIs which contribute to the monthly consolidated balance sheet account for at least 95 % of the total MFI balance sheet in each participating Member State.
-These derogations enable NCBs to apply the method of 'cutting off the tail'.
+National central banks are entitled to grant derogations to small MFIs if the MFIs which contribute to the monthly consolidated balance sheet account for at least 95 % of the total MFI balance sheet in each participating Member State.
+These derogations enable national central banks to apply the method of "cutting off the tail".